 (Name of Guarantor)

 (Address)

 (Occupation)

 (Name of Organisation)

-It is between BAYSIDE CITY COUNCIL (Council) and the pers (Guarantor).
-It arises out of an indemnity given by the compar named above (Organisation) concerning the proposed issue of under Council's Local Law No. 2 'Neighbourhood Amenity' - Pa ny or incorporated association of a permit to the Organisation
+It is between BAYSIDE CITY COUNCIL (Council) and the (Guarantor) .
+It arises out of an indemnity given by the comnamed above (Organisation) concerning the proposed issunder Council's Neighbourhood Amenity Local Law 2021-Protection (Division 1 - Business) npany or incorporated association sue of a permit to the Organisation

-The Guarantor agrees that, in exchange for Council issuing the the Guarantor will pay and make good to Council on demand a expenses incurred by Council as a result of the Organisation's the indemnity given by it. ny loss, damage, costs and
+The Guarantor agrees that, in exchange for Council issuing the Guarantor will pay and make good to Council on dema expenses incurred by Council as a result of the Organisation the indemnity given by it. nd any loss, damage, costs and

-The Guarantor further agrees that any negligence or tolerance obtain payment or enforce the performance of the Organisation or, in any way affect, the Guarantor's liability under this agreem Finally, the Guarantor agrees that the guarantee given under the guarantee and that the Guarantor's liability will not be affected the Organisation by Council. i's indemnity will not release ent. his agreement is a continuing
+The Guarantor further agrees that any negligence or toleral obtain payment or enforce the performance of the Organis or, in any way affect, the Guarantor's liability under this agriculty, the Guarantor agrees that the guarantee given und guarantee and that the Guarantor's liability will not be affect the Organisation by Council. ation's indemnity will not release reement.
+Her this agreement is a continuing

 SIGNED SEALED AND DELIVERED BY)

 (Guarantor))

 in the presence of:)

 (Witness)

 (Date)